-A network of notifiers across Northern Ireland inform the NICPR of children and young people with cerebral palsy on a monthly basis.
+A network of notifiers across Northern Ireland informs the NICPR of children and young people with cerebral palsy on a monthly basis.
 This reporting system is now well established and includes senior/clinical medical officers (S/CMOs), paediatricians, neonatologists, orthopaedic surgeons, paediatric physiotherapists and parents among others.
 Searches of routine information systems, special school admission lists and hospital in-patient and outpatient records are carried out regularly.
 Death certificates are used to identify the relatively small number of children who were eligible for inclusion on NICPR but who died before the register began in 1991 or before they were notified to NICPR.

 National and International Activities